Kong/docs.konghq.com/app/_hub/kong-inc/graphql-rate-limiting-advanced/index.md

       value_in_examples:
       datatype: number
       description: |
         A scoring factor to multiply (or divide) the cost.
+The `score_factor` must always be greater than 0.
     - name: limit
       required: true
       default: